Jordan-Kronecker invariants of Lie algebra representations and degrees of invariant polynomials: Interpretation of Jordan-Kronecker invariants

+The dimension of the stabilizer of a regular point is a natural characteristic of $\rho$ and we will denote it by $\dimSt$.
+Though in our paper we never use the action of the Lie group $G$ associated with the Lie algebra $\goth g$, it will be convenient to keep in mind the action and its orbits.
+We will need, however, not the orbits themselves but their dimensions only.
+In particular, for the dimension of a regular orbit we will use the notation $\dimO$.
+Notice that

-\begin{assertion} A generic pencil $R_x + \lambda R_a$ has no Jordan blocks if and only if the codimension of the singular set $\Sing$ is greater or equal than $2$. \end{assertion}
+\begin{proposition} \begin{enumerate} \item The eigenvalues of Jordan blocks of a pencil $R_{a+\lambda b}$ are those values of $\lambda\in\mathbb C$ for which the line $a+ \lambda b$ intersects the singular set $\Sing$.
+In particular, $R_{a+\lambda b}$ has a Jordan block with eigenvalue $\infty$ if and only if $a$ is singular. \item A generic pencil $R_a + \lambda R_b$ has no Jordan blocks if and only if the codimension of the singular set $\Sing$ is greater or equal than $2$. \end{enumerate} \end{proposition}

-\begin{proof} According to Corollary \ref{cor2}, a generic pencil $R_x + \lambda R_a$ has no Jordan blocks if and only if all these operators are of the same rank, i.e. a generic line $x+\lambda a$ does not intersect the singular set $\Sing$.
+\begin{proof} The first statement is an immediate corollary of Proposition \ref{cor2}.
+Furthermore, it follows from Proposition \ref{cor2} that a generic pencil $R_a + \lambda R_b$ has no Jordan blocks if and only if all these operators are of the same rank, i.e. a generic line $a+\lambda b$ does not intersect the singular set $\Sing$.
 Clearly, the latter condition is fulfilled if and only if $\codim \Sing \geq 2$. \end{proof}

 Let us discuss the case $\codim\Sing =1$ in more detail.
-This will give us some understanding of the ``Jordan part'' in the canonical decomposition of a generic pencil $R_{x+\lambda a}$.

-Consider the matrix of the operator $R_x$ and take all of its minors of size $r\times r$, $r=\dimO$ that do not vanish identically (such minors certainly exist).
+Consider the matrix of the operator $R_x$ and take all of its minors of size $r\times r$, where $r=\dimO$, that do not vanish identically (such minors certainly exist).
 We consider them as polynomials $p_1(x),\dots, p_N(x)$ on $V$.
 The singular set $\mathsf{Sing}\subset V$ is then given by the system of polynomial equations

 This set is of codimension one if and only if these polynomials possess a non-trivial greatest common divisor which we denote by $\mathsf{p}_\rho$.

 Thus, we have $p_i(x) = \mathsf{p}_\rho (x) h_i(x)$, which implies that the singular set $\Sing$ can be represented as the union of two subsets: